alexs2112/University-Notes/2023-Winter/ARKY205/13 - The Late Glacial Period.md

 	 - Increase in exchange
 	 - Explosion in art, maybe communal rituals
  - Developments were episodic and patchy, not gradual
-	 - Responses to tressful conditions
+	 - Responses to stressful conditions
 	 - Another sign: Upper Paleolithic peoples were shorter than Middle Paleolithic, Mesolithic